-By Dr. Kory Ward-Cook, CEO and Mina Larson, Deputy Director, NCCAOM
+By Kory Ward-Cook, PhD, NCCAOM CEO and Mina Larson, Deputy Director, NCCAOM

 The idea to market and promote NCCAOM certification started several years ago when the staff designed a course to enable diplomates to utilize their certification to promote their practice.
 The course provided practitioners with tips and methods to bring more awareness to the medicine.
 Frustrated with the little amount of news coverage NCCAOM diplomates received, the course was a first step in empowering diplomates to work with the media in promoting their practice.
 It also covered using brochures and press releases and how to lobby to state legislators.
 This innovative course was immediately a hit with the small group that attended the first workshop at a national AOM conference.